 Smoking.
-Cigarette smoking lowers HDL cholesterol levels and is an independent risk factor for cardiovascular disease.
+Cigarette smoking lowers HDL cholesterol levels and is an independent risk factor for CVD.

 Obesity.
-Obesity is associated with increased total, LDL, and VLDL cholesterol, and triglycerides, as well as with decreased levels of HDL cholesterol.
+Obesity is associated with increased total, LDL, and VLDL cholesterol, and TG, as well as with decreased levels of HDL cholesterol.

 Diabetes mellitus and the metabolic syndrome.
 Hyperinsulinemia is associated with low HDL cholesterol levels and hypertriglyceridemia.